 Quality content is clear and easy to grasp.
 Over the course of more than four years’ creating both editorial and marketing-orientated copy, I’ve understood this concept as central to my work.
 Able to take a complicated idea and turn it into something simple, I have applied and developed this skill across a series of digital roles both in the public and private sectors, in the UK as well as in New Zealand.
 In addition to this, I also have experience in a wider communications position, in which I had to learn not only the fundamentals to shaping a good story, but also the importance in building strong and earnest relationships.
 Currently, I’m working as a Content Designer at Wunderman Thompson New Zealand, based in Wellington.

 Initially working in the consumer tech field, I’ve since branched out to work on projects from a range of industries.
 Key clients so far include: Harman, ASUS, Partners Life (Evince), InternetNZ, and The Ministry of Education NZ.

-As well as my day job working in digital content, I also spend a lot of my time writing a combination of album reviews, track reviews and features for a number of leading music publications.
+As well as my day job working in digital content, I also contribute a combination of album reviews, track reviews and features to a number of leading music publications.
 In the last few years, I’ve been a regular contributor to the music titles The Line of Best Fit and DIY, and have also been published in Bandcamp, Audioculture and The Spinoff to name a few.

 My main areas of expertise are in planning and creating quality editorial content, UX writing, writing for SEO and research.